hey24sheep/azure-flutter-tasks/README.md

 Latest [Flutter](http://flutter.io) tasks for [Azure DevOps](https://azure.microsoft.com/en-gb/services/devops/).

-Initially a [fork](https://github.com/hey24sheep/vsts-flutter-tasks) maintained/updated by me of the awesome work done by original author [Github](https://github.com/aloisdeniel/vsts-flutter-tasks).
-As per people's request, This is now a separate repo as this is now an advanced/latest extension with more features.
+Initially a [fork](https://github.com/hey24sheep/vsts-flutter-tasks) maintained by me of the awesome work done by original author [Github](https://github.com/aloisdeniel/vsts-flutter-tasks).
+As per people's request, this is now a separate repo as this is now an advanced/latest extension with more features.

-NOTE : I will no longer maintain my fork instead this repository will be updated as the fork is way ahead and with more features than the original repo.
+> NOTE : I will no longer maintain my fork instead this repository will be updated, as this has developed into a lot more than the original extension.

 ## Support